-(B) Building Floor Plate
+(C) Building Floor Plate

 - i.
-In the MN zoning district, the maximum building floor plate for a student housing or dormitory use shall be 5,000 square feet per lot, pursuant to the measurement standards in Section 20.04.020(g) (Building Floor Plate). - ii.
-In the RM and MD zoning districts, the maximum building floor plate for a student housing or dormitory use shall be 10,000 square feet per lot, pursuant to the measurement standards in Section 20.04.020(g) (Building Floor Plate). - iii.
-In the RH, MM, MC, and MI zoning districts, the maximum building floor plate for a student housing or dormitory use shall be 20,000 square feet per lot, pursuant to the measurement standards in Section 20.04.020(g) (Building Floor Plate).
+In the MN zoning district, the maximum building floor plate for a student housing or dormitory use shall be 2,500 square feet per lot, pursuant to the measurement standards in Section 20.04.020(g) (Building Floor Plate).
+However if either the affordable housing incentive codified at Section 20.04.110(c) or the sustainable development incentive codified at Section 20.04.110(d) has been earned, the maximum building floor plate for a student housing or dormitory use in the MN zoning district shall be 5,000 square feet per lot, pursuant to the measurement standards in Section 20.04.020(g). - ii.
+In the RM and MD zoning districts, the maximum building floor plate for a student housing or dormitory use shall be 5,000 square feet per lot, pursuant to the measurement standards in Section 20.04.020(g) (Building Floor Plate).
+However if either the affordable housing incentive codified at Section 20.04.110(c) or the sustainable development incentive codified at Section 20.04.110(d) has been earned, the maximum building floor plate for a student housing or dormitory use in the RM and MD zoning districts shall be 10,000 square feet per lot, pursuant to the measurement standards in Section 20.04.020(g).